Wildlife Ecology and Conservation

 Facilities

-By studying International Wildlife Biology, you'll benefit from our state-of-the-art facilities at Glyntaff Campus.
+By studying Wildlife Ecology and Conservation, you'll benefit from our state-of-the-art facilities at Glyntaff Campus.
 We have an abundance of essential and contemporary field equipment, as well as fully equipped labs and computer rooms with specialist software for your learning.
 You'll use our campus's wild spaces for practical activities and conduct fieldwork in key conservation areas in South Wales.
 Additionally, you'll have access to the vibrant Student Union on the nearby Treforest campus, offering a range of activities and support.

 ENTRY REQUIREMENTS